-In lines forty-three to forty-eight the speaker describes “hooped bales of cotton”.
-These are some of the items that leave the family, and return processed.
+In lines forty-three to forty-eight, the speaker describes “hooped bales of cotton”.
+These are some of the items that leave the family and return processed.
 The cotton in particular goes off to “invisible Manchesters”.
 And when it comes back, it is “milled and folded”.
 This is a simple reference to the way it is processed within a factory.
 There are different kinds of cloth in the family, kinds for a “middle-class loins” and another cheap fabric, “muslin,” which the speaker says is for “richer nights”.

 The next stanza of ‘Small-Scale Reflections on a Great House’ speaks about letters.
 In this case, as with everything else in the house, the letters have a way of “finding their way back”.
 But, it’s not always an easy process.
-There are often markings on the letters which tell of the various twists and turns they took along way to find their way back to the house.
-This is one of the clearest metaphors within the poem.
+There are often markings on the letters which tell of the various twists and turns they took along the way to find their way back to the house.
+This is one of the clearest metaphors in the poem.
 It speaks directly to the way that family members emerge from the household, enter out into the wider world, and after a time, drift back to the family home.
 These people would be changed, and “marked” by their experiences.

-This interpretation is solidified when the speaker describes ideas, and the way they “behave like rumours”.
+This interpretation is solidified when the speaker describes ideas and the way they “behave like rumours”.
 These rumours come and go from their origins, twisting and changing, but eventually coming back as “prodigies / born to prodigal fathers”.
 These children return to their families but, only “vaguely look like” the people they remember.

 The next lines are a little bit vaguer.
-But, they refer to Alexander the great and his exploits in India.
+But, they refer to Alexander the Great and his exploits in India.
 It is not specifically Alexander the speaker is interested in talking about, rather those like him.
 These are the people who come to the country, take information, of any variety, and bring it back to their homes.
-Then there are others, such as the philosopher Plontinus who use the information relayed to them and cite it as their own.
+Then there are others, such as the philosopher Plotinus who use the information relayed to them and cite it as their own.

-Moving away from distant history, but still in the realm of storytelling, the speaker describes how a beggar came to the house and sang a “prostitute song”.
+Moving away from distant history, but still, in the realm of storytelling, the speaker describes how a beggar came to the house and sang a “prostitute song”.
 After hearing the tune, the cook sang it repetitively in the backyard of the house.
 There is nothing that the family can keep from becoming part of their history.
 Through surprising means and twists of fate objects, people, songs and stories become integral pieces of a family‘s history.

 Perhaps in reference to the previous lines about prodigal sons and their progeny, the speaker describes how often times children of sons come back and “recite Sanskrit / to approving old men”.
-These are the grandchildren who are learning the history of India and are looked upon favourably by their grandparents.
+These are the grandchildren who are learning the history of India and are looked upon favorably by their grandparents.

 Additionally, the speaker describes visiting uncles.
 These family members come with stories to tell of the fathers who are not present.
 They are “anecdotes”, a choice of word that should lead a reader to question the veracity of the stories.